UNCLASSIFIED (U)

 Lee’s Summit, MO 64064-2141

-(d) When no NOK or legal representative is located, return the document to CA/OCS under cover of a memorandum.
-L/CA will forward the documents to USCIS at the above address.
-Note the cancellation of the certificate and its disposition in the “Remarks” section of Form DS-2060.
+(d) When no NOK or legal representative is located, overseas posts should return the documents to USCIS under cover of a memorandum to National Records Center's address in 7 FAM 279 paragraph c(1)(c)(i).
+Note the cancellation of the certificate and its disposition in the Remarks section of Form DS-2060.

-(2) Report of Birth: If a Form FS-240, Consular Report of Birth Abroad of a U.S. Citizen , is found among the personal effects of unaccompanied decedent:
+(2) Consular Report of Birth Abroad: If a Form FS-240, Consular Report of Birth Abroad of a U.S. Citizen, is found among the personal effects of unaccompanied decedent:

-(a) Form FS-240 is not canceled.
-The post should annotate the back of the Form FS-240 with a hand written or rubber stamped note reflecting the date of death and the issuance of Form DS-2060.
-Do not stamp canceled on the document as families find this offensive.
+(a) Annotate the back of the Form FS-240 with a handwritten or rubber-stamped note reflecting the date of death and the issuance of Form DS-2060.
+Do not stamp "canceled" on the document.
 This is done because the Form FS-240 is proof of U.S. citizenship and this annotation on the reverse side of the family’s copy bearing the seal of the issuing office will assist in preventing future use of the document for fraudulent purposes;

 For example: